Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Leading ultraviolet singularities and UV regularized diagrams

 Notice that, although we expanded \eqn{f3ctfinuvreg} up to $k^4 \Plin ( k )$ for UV regularization, we only expanded $\mathcal{P}_{13}$ up to $k^2 \Plin ( k)$, see \eqn{tq0f3}.
 These diagrams actually have the same level of UV divergence, logarithmic, for $\nu = 1$, and so we are being consistent.
 The reason that \eqn{f3ctfinuvreg} goes up to $k^4 \Plin ( k )$ is because there is a factor of $1 / \knl^2$ due to the fact that it is a counterterm diagram, and so the whole kernel goes as $k^4 / ( q^2 \knl^2)$, and so the level of UV divergence is the same as for the $k^2 / q^2 $ term in \eqn{f3uvlimit}.

 To summarize, the one-loop renormalized diagrams are given by

 and the two-loop renormalized diagrams are given by

 such that the final two-loop contributions contain only regularized loop diagrams and the response diagrams contain only finite counterterms.
+Restoring the EdS time dependence, our final expression for the time-dependent renormalized power spectrum up to two loops is $D(a)^2 \Plin ( k)$ plus $D(a)^4$ times \eqn{finalp1loopren}, plus $D(a)^6$ times \eqn{finalp2loopren}.
 We explicitly show how to evaluate the one-loop-type counterterm contributions above in \appref{sec:2-loop_counterterms}.
 Finally, we note that even though there is one more basis function in $\tau^{ij}$ up to third order in the non-local-in-time expansion, we find the non-local-in-time and local-in-time expansions to be equivalent for the two-loop power spectrum.
 We have concluded the renormalization of the power spectrum at two loops, showing in particular that the UV subtractions of the kernels that we have made are matched by counterterms.